6 Tips for Learning a Language For Your Next Trip

 Most of the time, the end goal of language learning is fluency.
 But sometimes you don’t have the time or need to become fluent.
 Maybe you scored a deal and are heading off to Dominican Republic.
 Maybe your job is sending you to Cameroon next month.
 Or maybe you’ve just always wanted to see Prague but probably won’t ever immerse yourself in Czech literature, at least not in the original.
 How should you change your learning to match a goal that is somewhere short of fluency?

 I’ve never become fluent in a foreign language.
 I’m working on it, but I’ve never hit that level.
-So if you want to become fluent in another language, I can’t really help you.
-But I’ve traveled a lot and learned how to quickly pick up just enough of a language to get by.
+However, I’ve traveled a lot and learned how to quickly pick up just enough of a language to get by.

 Along the way, I’ve learned that most people really appreciate the effort and had some experiences that wouldn’t have been available to me without having tried to master the local tongue.
 If you have a bit of time before you take off, but not enough to realistically master the language, here is what I recommend working on.